bharatbalothia/wcelab-OMT/User_Journey.md

 	2. List and retrieve orders/shipments from source system
 	3. Export the generated XML for importOrder/importShipments to file system.
 	4. Exit the JVM.
 	If the user intent to test the PurchaseOrder XML, then the User can specify the filter with DOCUMENT_TYPE in ListOrder.xml and generate only the importOrder XML for PurchaseOrder, similarly it can be done for all type of Orders.

-### Epic 2?
-Run migration Test mode for InFlightShipments for a day (//TODO: link to the Epic)

-User is running Order Migration Tool first time to test the generated target importOrder input XML, with the intent to use that XML to manually import it to target system using one migration server and one JVM.

-1. The user reviews the ```./config/source/source.properties``` to confirm the start date and end date.
-1. The user executes the migration with ```./oms-migration.sh testShipments```.
-This instructs Order Migration Tool to:

-	1. Start Derby Network Server if it is not running
-	2. List and retrieve orders from source system
-	3. Export the generated XML for importShipments to file system.
-	4. Exit the JVM.
+It can be repeated for one day or for a date range.

 ### Epic 3?
 Run migration first time for all closed orders and shipments (//TODO: link to the Epic)

 User is running Order Migration Tool first time with the intent to migration all closed orders and shipments from source to target using one migration server and one JVM.